QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 reliability and performance of network services.

 Key use cases highlight how the proposed framework can be used for scheduling scenarios.
-The document presents the required data models and protocols to provide function.
 The applicable IETF YANG modules are described, as well as other dependencies that are needed.
 In future versions of this document, an appendix will also provide JSON examples.